-(f) "Graduates unavailable for employment" means graduates who, after graduation, die, become incarcerated, are called to active military duty, are international students that leave the United States or do not have a visa allowing employment in the United States, or are continuing their education at an accredited or bureau-approved postsecondary institution.

-36 (g) "Students available for graduation" means the cohort 37 population minus the number of students unavailable for 38 graduation.

-(h) "Students unavailable for graduation" means students who have died, been incarcerated, or called to active military duty.

-- 1 SEC.
-7. Section 94929.5 of the Education Code is amended to 2 read: - 3 94929.5.
-An institution shall annually report to the bureau, as 4 part of the annual report, and shall publish in its School 5 Performance Fact Sheet, all of the following: - (a) The job placement rate, calculated by dividing the number of graduates employed in the field by the number of graduates available for employment for each program that is either (1) designed, or advertised, to lead to a particular career, or (2) advertised or promoted with any claim regarding job placement. - (b) The license examination passage rates for the immediately preceding two years for programs leading to employment for which passage of a state licensing examination is required, calculated by dividing the number of graduates who pass the examination by the number of graduates who take the licensing examination the first time that the examination is available after completion of the educational program.
+- (2) The bureau shall define by July 1, 2014, specific measures and standards for determining whether a student is gainfully employed in a full-time or part-time position for which the institution represents the program prepares its graduates, including self-employment or conducting freelance work, and may set the standards for the hours per week and duration of employment and utilize any job classification methodology the bureau determines appropriate for this purpose, including, but not limited to, the United States Department of Labor's Standard Occupational Classification codes. - (3) This subdivision does not prohibit the bureau from authorizing an institution to aggregate single positions held by a graduate for purposes of meeting the hours per week standards established by the bureau. - (f) "Graduates unavailable for employment" means graduates who, after graduation, die, become incarcerated, are called to active military duty, are international students that leave the United States or do not have a visa allowing employment in the United States, or are continuing their education at an accredited or bureau-approved postsecondary institution. - (g) "Students available for graduation" means the cohort population minus the number of students unavailable for graduation. - (h) "Students unavailable for graduation" means students who have died, been incarcerated, or called to active military duty. - SEC.
+7. Section 94929.5 of the Education Code is amended to read: - 94929.5. (a) An institution shall annually report to the bureau, as part of the annual report, and shall publish in its School Performance Fact Sheet, all of the following: - (1) The job placement rate, calculated by dividing the number of graduates employed in the field by the number of graduates available for employment for each program that is either (1) designed, or advertised, to lead to a particular career, or (2) advertised or promoted with any claim regarding job placement. - (2) The license examination passage rates for the immediately preceding two years for programs leading to employment for which passage of a state licensing examination is required, calculated by dividing the number of graduates who pass the examination by the number of graduates who take the licensing examination the first time that the examination is available after completion of the educational program.
 The institution shall use state agency licensing data to calculate license examination passage rates.
-If those data are unavailable, the institution shall calculate the license examination passage rate in a manner consistent with regulations adopted by the bureau. - (c) Salary and wage information, consisting of the total number of graduates employed in the field and the annual wages or salaries of those graduates stated in increments of five thousand dollars (\$5,000). - (d) If applicable, the most recent three-year cohort default rate reported by the United States Department of Education for the institution and the percentage of enrolled students receiving federal student loans. - (e) A list of the occupations for which each of the institution's educational programs is intended to train students using the United States Department of Labor's Standard Occupational Classification codes. - 34 SEC.
-8. Section 94929.7 of the Education Code is amended to read: - 36 94929.7. (a) The information used to substantiate the rates 37 and information calculated pursuant to Sections 94929 and 94929.5 38 shall-be do all of the following: - 39 (1) Be documented and maintained by the institution for five 40 years from the date of the publication of those rates the rates and information.
-An institution may retain this information in an electronic format.
+If those data are unavailable, the institution shall calculate the license examination passage rate in a manner consistent with regulations adopted by the bureau. - (3) Salary and wage information, consisting of the total number of graduates employed in the field and the annual wages or salaries of those graduates stated in increments of five thousand dollars (\$5,000). - (4) If applicable, the most recent official three-year cohort default rate reported by the United States Department of Education for the institution and the percentage of enrolled students receiving federal student loans.